-The Company has entered into an employment agreement (each, an "Employment Agreement") with certain key members of management, including Messrs.
-Smith, Harper, Flowers and Armstrong.
-Mr. Palmer is not, and has not been, a party to an Employment Agreement.
+The Company has entered into an employment agreement (each, an "Employment Agreement" and collectively, the "Employment Agreements") with certain key members of management, including Messrs.
+Smith, Hoffman, Harper, Flowers and Armstrong.
 Each Employment Agreement contains substantially similar terms other than with respect to title, minimum base salary and principal place of employment, including with respect to the following key aspects of the employment relationship: